 If you have a yard, make sure it has a stable fence because the Australian Shepherd dog would do everything to get out in the open.
-These dogs are very energetic and you must give him a daily dose of activities like playing frisbee, running or etc.
+These dogs are very energetic and you must a daily dose of activities like playing frisbee, running etc.

 The coat should be brushed once a week (in the period of change even more frequently) to be kept clean and to prevent clumping.
 Bathe is needed only when necessary - perhaps several times a year.